Home > growing anemones in pots

 Sunlight Requirements

-While anemones can tolerate partial shade, they will flourish in full sun.
-Make sure your potted anemones receive at least 6 hours of sunlight each day.
-Place the pots in a sunny, south-facing spot.
+Anemones can tolerate partial shade.
+But they will flourish in the full sun.
+Your potted anemones should receive at least 6 hours of sunlight each day.
+Consider providing some shade during hot weather.
+This can prevent the plants from wilting or flowering prematurely.

 Recommended Temperature Conditions